 In Devader your goal is to protect hexagonal structures from attacking alien forces.
-There are 42 waves of attack.
-Every 6th wave you face a large boss, after which your bot can be upgraded.
-You also receive something helpful to aid your mission.
+There are 50 waves of attack divided into 7 levels.
+At the end of every level you face a large boss that change based on your choice of difficulty.

 Devader has been in development since December 2015.
 But the technology was in development for a much longer time.
 If you want to have a look, check out my imgur albums Falkenbrew.imgur.com

 After Gamescom I was very much aware that I had some pretty bad performance issues.
 I was using the GPU heavily with all the splatter effects that were left lying around.
 A few thousand at a time using alpha-blending was astonishingly taxing on lower level graphic cards.
 I had a simple idea, that proved to be a lot more efficient.
 Instead of drawing the splatter polygons every frame, I now only draw them once onto a framebuffer.
 This framebuffer is painted to a second framebuffer with a shader to slowly fade out the splattering over time.
 Works nicely, but I no longer have control of how long the splattering is visible.

 After discovering the framebuffer a few new ideas popped into my head.
 So far I had created a storm like effect by drawing many images with specs of dust and moving them across the screen, with a bit of scaling/rotating.
 It looked ok, but was not really pretty.
 It was also very bad for performance, as in the splatter case many large textures with alpha blending were used.
 I decided to use the double framebuffer technique as in the previous case.
 The results were pretty nice.
 I added some parameters for storm center, randomness and color of the generated dust.
 For testing purposes I used the mouse cursor to define the storms center, the result can be seen in the following gif.